 Create a strong base

 Usually, the metallics look out of the way if they are not set against the right base.
 Therefore, it is essential to create a strong base before using any metallics in your home.
-The dark colors like blackened bronze/ brass act as a neutral base that makes them easy to mix with other bright colors.
-In this way, homeowners can play with various metallic hues and finishes to stand out of the base, still getting attention.
+The dark colors like blackened bronze and brass act as a neutral base that makes them easy to mix with other bright colors, you can find more info on these metals here.
+In this way, homeowners can play with various metallic hues and different finishes to stand out from the base, still getting attention.
 A neutral base helps metal colors to blend well and, at the same time, create beautiful visual interest in a space.

 If you want to go another way, you can also pick a lighter color as the base and then layer the darker hues on the top.
 Either way, you are going to get a sharp contrast that will create harmony about opposites.